-This was the sixth attempt at a robotic circumlunar flight in support of the L1 piloted lunar program and the first after the resounding success of the American Apollo 8 in December 1968.
+This was the sixth attempt at a robotic circumlunar flight in support of the L1 piloted lunar program and the first after the resounding success of the American Apollo 7 in Dec.
+1968.

-The other engines continued firing, but subsequently, the primary third-stage engine also switched off during its firing sequence at T+500.03 seconds due to a breakdown in the main pipeline feeding fuel to the fuel gas generator.
+The other engines continued firing (and could have actually compensated for the loss of thrust), but subsequently, the primary third stage engine also switched off early during its firing sequence, at T+500.03 seconds, due to a breakdown in the main pipeline feeding fuel to the fuel gas generator.

 After a near-ballistic flight, the L1 payload landed (and was recovered) southeast of Irkutsk near the border between the USSR and Mongolia.